 - Hanauer & Bauerle (2012) Facilitating Innovation in Science Education through Assessment Reform, Liberal Education, Vol. 98, No. 3.

-See 2013 Programmatic Grant Program Request for Proposals (RFP) (.pdf) for complete announcement, review and eligibility criteria.
+See 2014 Curriculum Development Grant Program Request for Proposals (RFP) (.pdf) for complete announcement, review and eligibility criteria.

 Principal Investigators on all funded proposals are required to comply with CSUPERB reporting requirements listed on the Report Forms page.